Pastor Brunson, freed from Turkey, to meet with Trump upon return to US, president says

 President Trump drew loud cheers at a rally on Friday evening when he announced that Pastor Andrew Brunson -- newly released from Turkey and heading home -- is expected to visit him in the Oval Office on Saturday.

 “We bring a lot of people back,” the president told the crowd in Lebanon, Ohio, near Cincinnati.
 It was an apparent reference not only to the release of Brunson, but to the negotiated return of three American hostages from North Korea in May.
+President Trump also won the release of three UCLA basketball players who were detained in China last November.

 “We bring a lot of people back.”